CLOSER-Cohorts/colectica-api/README.md

 ## Overview

-Colectica Portal can be accessed using their Rest API.
+Colectica Portal can be accessed using the Rest API.

-The code examples are for retrieving the most commonly used item types and the URNs for referenced item types, so that they can be joined as required.

 Other examples are available on the Colectica Docs at https://docs.colectica.com/portal/api/examples/ and the API documentation is avaiable at https://discovery.closer.ac.uk/swagger/index.html